 So whatcha gonna do about it?

-How do we establish what needs to be established, but still start the story right away?
+How do you establish what needs to be established, but still start the story in Chapter One?

-How do we make our characters someone worth reading about starting on Page One?
+How do you make your characters worth reading about…starting on Page One?

 More specifically: start throwing some boulders in their path.

 Picture this: You walk into work and your desk is covered with small pebbles.
 Maybe some dust.
 A dessicated leaf or two.